 I am afraid that the right hon. and learned Gentleman will have to wait to see the document when it is published.
 As he says, it will be published later today.

 Not only would it lead to further division and strife, as my hon.
-Friend puts it, it would also create an incentive for the European Union to give us the worst deal possible, and surely that must trump all other points.
+Friend puts it, but it would also create an incentive for the European Union to give us the worst deal possible, and surely that must trump all other points.

 Since the referendum, and contrary to the predictions at the time of the referendum, we are seeing an increase in exports outpacing imports, an increase in manufacturing, and an increase in sales in particular sectors, such as the car industry.
 We must build on those successes.
 Leaving the customs union will enable us to develop an independent trade policy beyond the EU and with other countries, and leaving the single market will give us power and control over our rules and regulations.